A Chapter of the American Psychological Association, Division 39 Bylaws

 - b. offering education and training designed to strengthen and broaden the understanding and practice of analytically informed psychotherapy and psychoanalysis;

 - c. developing channels for public service;

-- d. developing high visibility for the Society and its activities among the mental health community and the general public.
+- d. developing high visibility for AP and its activities among the mental health community and the general public.